 In this article, we’ll review the six cheapest providers, break down their strengths and weaknesses, and compare them all head-to-head.
 You’ll notice that all of the hosting plans we explore are for shared hosting.
 This is because shared hosting plans are typically the cheapest.

-Shared hosting is where your website sits on a server with lots of others, and shares resources (like bandwidth and storage space) with them.
-It’s the most cost-effective way to host a website, and providers’ plans usually come jam-packed with useful features.
+Shared hosting is when your website sits on a server with lots of other sites and shares resources (like bandwidth and storage space) with them.
+Sharing server resources makes this the most cost-effective way to host a website.

 If you’re not clued up on technical hosting terms, don’t worry.
-Here’s some quick explanations of what these features are:
+Here are some quick explanations of these features:

 - Backups/Domains – The ability to recover a previous version of your website/the URL of your site, e.g. websitebuilderexpert.com